rustychris/make_dfm/README.md

 This will install way more stuff than you would imagine is necessary.

 Edit prepenv.sh to reference the conda environment you just created.
+By default DFM wil be installed to the same location as the environment (PREFIX=$CONDA_PREFIX), but a different PREFIX can be specified if desired.

+## Option B: Without Conda
+Alternatively, the makefiles do include recipes for HDF5 and netcdf, but they do not include recipes for the supporting libraries (e.g. libtiff).
+You may need to install or compile additional libraries like zlib, libtiff, libjpeg, etc.

+Edit prepenv.sh to m and choose a prefix for where the builds and binaries will go.
+Check path for intel compilers.
+The current (2023-06-23) version of prepenv.sh in git uses conda, so you’ll have to compare against some of the other prepenv*.sh scripts and edit paths accordingly.

 You may need to update the compiler setup command if Intel oneAPI is installed in a nonstandard place.
-It is possible to have the scripts install to the same prefix as the conda environment or a different prefix.
-Using the same prefix is usually simplest, i.e. PREFIX=$CONDA_PREFIX

 Additional makefile variables beyond the shell variables in prepenv.sh are configurable in Makefile.options.
 In particular, the location of the DFM source needs to be set here.
 Compiler flags (i.e. debugging vs. optimized build) can be set here or in the individual recipes for components (the is not well-organized at the moment).